Chapter 11

 cargo truce doctor reports what's present.

 2. SHA1 cert thumbprint — typical for OV/EV certs on a hardware token.
-Configure sha1 + cert_store.
+Set TRUCE_CERT_SHA1 (+ optional TRUCE_CERT_STORE if the cert isn't in signtool's default My store).

-3. .pfx file — configure pfx_path + put the password in TRUCE_PFX_PASSWORD.
+3. .pfx file — set TRUCE_PFX_PATH and put the password in TRUCE_PFX_PASSWORD.

 With no credentials package still runs; it prints a single warning and emits unsigned binaries.
 Users get SmartScreen "Unknown publisher" prompts.